French Numbers 1 to a Billion with Audio Recordings & Quiz

 32 124 138

-How To Learn French Numbers
+How To Learn The Proper French pronunciation of Numbers

 Use my audio recordings to memorize the numbers in French.

 1. First, play the recording in order.
-Repeat WITHOUT READING so the letters do not fool you into a wrong pronunciation.
+Repeat WITHOUT READING, so the letters do not fool you into a wrong pronunciation.

-2. Repeat until the numbers don’t feel foreign to you and you can count in order on your own.
+2. Repeat until the numbers don’t feel foreign to you, and you can count in order on your own.

-Then, if you’d like to memorize the spelling play the audio again and read out loud as you memorize the spelling.
+Then, if you’d like to memorize the spelling, play the audio again and read out loud as you memorize the spelling.

 3. Use the same recording but instead of repeating, say the number and then use the recording to check your pronunciation.